 The Contractor shall be in compliance with 42 CFR 438.608.
-The Contractor must have a mandatory Corporate Compliance Program, supported by other administrative procedures including a Corporate Compliance Plan that is designed to guard against fraud, waste, and abuse.
-The Contractor shall have written criteria for selecting a Compliance Officer and the job description clearly outlining the responsibilities and authority of the position.
-The Contractor's written Corporate Compliance Plan must adhere to Contract and ACOM Policy 103 and must be submitted annually to AHCCCS-OIG as specified in Attachment F3, Contractor Chart of Deliverables.
+The Contractor must have a mandatory Corporate Compliance Program that is designed to guard against fraud abuse and is supported by other administrative procedures including a Corporate Compliance Plan.
+The Contractor shall appoint a Corporate Compliance Officer in accordance with Section D, Paragraph 23, Staff Requirements.
+The Contractor's written Corporate Compliance Plan must adhere to Contract, including ACOM Policy 103, and must be submitted annually to AHCCCS-OIG as specified in Section F, Attachment F3, Contractor Chart of Deliverables.

-The compliance program shall be designed to both prevent and detect suspected fraud, waste, and abuse.
+The compliance program shall be designed to prevent, detect, and report fraud, waste, and abuse.

 The compliance program must include:

-- 1. Written policies, procedures, and standards of conduct that articulate the organization's commitment to and processes for complying with all applicable Federal and State rules, regulations, guidelines, and standards. - 2.
-The Compliance Officer must be an onsite management official who reports directly to the Contractor's top management.
-Any exceptions must be approved by AHCCCS. - 3.
-Effective lines of communication between the compliance officer and the Contractor's employees. - 4.
+- 1. Written policies, procedures, and standards of conduct that articulate the organization's commitment to and processes for complying with all applicable Federal and State rules, regulations, guidelines, and standards. - The Corporate Compliance Officer must be an onsite management official who reports directly to the Contractor's senior management.
+The Corporate Compliance Officer must be responsible for developing and implementing policies, procedures and practices designed to ensure compliance with the requirements of the Contract. - 3.
+Effective lines of communication between the Corporate Compliance Officer and the Contractor's employees. - 4.
 Enforcement of standards through well-publicized disciplinary guidelines. - 5.
-Provision for internal monitoring and auditing, as well as provisions for external monitoring and auditing of subcontractors.
-The Contractor shall provide the external auditing schedule and executive summary of all audits to AHCCCS-OIG as specified in Attachment F3, Contractor Chart of Deliverables. - 6.
-Provision for prompt response to problems detected. - 7.
-The written designation of a Compliance Committee who is accountable to the Contractor's top management.
-The Compliance Committee which shall be made up of, at a minimum, the Compliance Officer, a budgetary official and other executive officials with the authority to commit resources.
-The Compliance Committee will assist the Compliance Officer in monitoring, reviewing and assessing the effectiveness of the compliance program and timeliness of reporting. - 8.
+Establishment and implementation of procedures and a system with dedicated staff for routine internal monitoring and auditing of compliance risks, prompt response to compliance issues as they are raised, investigation of potential compliance problems as identified in the course of self-evaluation and audits, correction of such problems promptly and thoroughly to reduce the potential for recurrence, ongoing compliance with requirements under the Contract, and external monitoring and auditing of subcontractors.
+The Contractor shall provide the external auditing schedule and executive summary of all audits to AHCCCS-OIG as specified in Section F, Attachment F3, Contractor Chart of Deliverables. - 6.
+The establishment of a Regulatory Compliance Committee involving the Board of Directors and the Contractor's senior management level charged with overseeing the Contractor's compliance program and its compliance with the requirements of the Contract. - 7.
 Pursuant to the Deficit Reduction Act of 2005 (DRA), the Contractor, as a condition for receiving payments shall establish written policies for employees detailing: - a.
 The Federal False Claims Act provisions; - b.
 The administrative remedies for false claims and statements; - c.
 Any State laws relating to civil or criminal penalties for false claims and statements; and - d.
-The whistleblower protections under such laws.

-- 9. The Contractor must require, through documented policies and subsequent contract amendments, that subcontractors and providers train their staff on the following aspects of the Federal False Claims Act provisions; - a.
+The whistleblower protections under such laws. - 8.
+The Contractor must require, through documented policies and subsequent Contract amendments, that subcontractors and providers train their staff on the following aspects of the Federal False Claims Act provisions; - a.
 The administrative remedies for false claims and statements; - b.
-Any state laws relating to civil or criminal penalties for false claims and statements; and - c.
-The whistleblower protections under such laws. - 10.
-The Contractor must establish a process for training existing staff and new hires on the compliance program and on the items in number 9 above.
-All training must be conducted in such a manner that can be verified by AHCCCS. - 11.
-The Contractor must notify AHCCCS, DHCM Data Analysis and Research, as specified in Attachment F3, Contractor Chart of Deliverables of any CMS compliance issues related to HIPAA transaction and code set complaints or sanctions.
+Any State laws relating to civil or criminal penalties for false claims and statements; and - c.
+The whistleblower protections under such laws. - 9.
+The Contractor must establish a system for training and education for the Corporate Compliance Officer, the Contractor's senior management, all staff and new hires on the Federal and State standards and requirements under the Contract, including the items in number 7 above.
+All training must be conducted in such a manner that can be verified by AHCCCS. - 10.
+The Contractor must notify AHCCCS, DHCM Data Analysis and Research, as specified in Section F, Attachment F3, Contractor Chart of Deliverables of any CMS compliance issues related to HIPAA transaction and code set complaints or sanctions.